hymccord/vs-mef-alc/README.md

 ## Running

-Once built (or publish), you can invoke the two available load context like so
+Once built (or published), you can invoke the two available load context like so

 Using the `IsolatedLoadContext`